weiweiyeih/thirdweb-custom-connect-wallet-button/README.md

 # Thirdweb's Custom Connect Wallet Button

-This repo is a practice of the titorial from https://youtu.be/lpBdrkjR2eQ, showing how to implement a custom wallet button with Thirdweb in Next,js app.
+This repo is a practice of the tutorial from https://youtu.be/lpBdrkjR2eQ, showing how to implement a custom wallet button with Thirdweb in Next,js app.

 # Get Started